Q: What is AWS Snowball?

 Workflow Integration Tools

-Q: Does the Snowball service support API access?
+Q: Does the Snowball Edge support API access?

 Yes.
-The Snowball Job Management API provides programmatic access to the job creation and management features of a Snowball.
+The Snowball Job Management API provides programmatic access to the job creation and management features of a Snowball or Snowball Edge.
 It is a simple, standards-based REST web service interface, designed to work with any Internet development environment.

 Q: What can I do with the Snowball Job Management API?

 The AWS Snowball Job Management API allows partners and customers to build custom integrations to manage the process of requesting Snowballs and communicating job status.
 The API provides a simple web service interface that you can use to create, list, update, and cancel jobs from anywhere on the web.
 Using this web service, developers can easily build applications that manage Snowball jobs.
 To learn more, please refer to AWS Snowball documentation.

 The S3 SDK Adapter for Snowball provides an S3-compatible interface for reading and writing data on a Snowball or Snowball Edge for data migration use cases.

 Q: What can I do with the S3 Adapter?

 The S3 Adapter allows customers to help applications write data from file and non-file sources to S3 buckets on the Snowball or Snowball Edge device.
 It also includes interfaces to copy data with the same encryption as is available through the Snowball client.
 To learn more, please refer to the AWS Snowball documentation.

 Q: Why would I use the S3 Adapter rather than the Snowball Client?